hossein-rahmanizade/CLI_Task_Manager_JSON/README.md

 - [ ] I also need to figure out how List the task for user, cause the json format is not clean enough here.
 - [ ] Add docstring to the functions
 - [ ] Work on a better way to enter the due, cause it's a bit annoying to type all the date date and time manually every single time.
+- [ ] Maybe a function to show finished tasks and pending tasks.
+- [ ] Handle errors when the items of a task are missing like when there is no prioriy or due in user's input.